sufiyan-syed0921/market-validation-fsy/survey/README.md

 #### Check Filtering

-I run these checks to see how many rows were removed and inspect the removed rows.
+These checks are run to see how many rows were removed and to inspect the removed rows.
 ```{r}
 # Check Number of Rows Removed ------------------------------------------------------------------